 Disembarkation is around 09:00.
 We will arrange local transfers on the first and last day of the tour.

-Booking Flights If you are staying in or connecting via Istanbul then the easiest way to get to and from the gulet is to fly.
-There are a number of airlines that offer domestic flights in Turkey.
+Booking Flights If you are staying in or connecting via Athens then the easiest way to get to and from the gulet is to fly.
+There are a number of airlines that offer domestic flights in Greece.
 The cheapest way to book flights is directly with the airline online.

 Please note: Flights are subject to change.
 Please contact the airline for exact details.